We’ve heard it time and time again menopausal weight gain is your greatest frustration. Especially around the middle.

 In addition, hormone or blood sugar imbalance, an impacted gut, liver, thyroid or HPA (hypothalamic–pituitary–adrenal) axis – mission control for your hormones – as well as stress reactions, digestion, immunity and energy storage and expenditure contribute.

-And your liver may be loaded down with too much caffeine or alcohol.
+And your liver may be loaded down with too much caffeine or alcohol – and it doesn’t do well with saturated fats and processed carbs either.
 Or, you may have developed food intolerances (not uncommon in midlife) or living with chronic underlying stress.

 Did you know?
 The biggest culprits when it comes to food sensitivities and intolerance are gluten and dairy.